-The techniques and equipment used in welding titanium are similar to those required for other high-performance materials, such as stainless steels or nickel-base alloys.
+The techniques and equipment used in welding titanium are similar to those required for other high-performance materials, such as stainless steel or nickel-base alloys.
 Titanium, however, demands greater attention to cleanliness and to the use of auxiliary inert gas shielding than these materials.
 Molten titanium weld metal must be totally protected from contamination by air.
-Also, hot heat-affected zones and root side of titanium welds must be shielded until temperatures drop below 800°F (427°C).
+Also, hot heat-affected zones and the root side of titanium welds must be shielded until temperatures drop below 800°F (427°C).

 Titanium and its alloys are most often welded with the gas tungsten-arc (GTA or TIG) and gas metal-arc (GMA or MIG) welding processes.
 Resistance, plasma arc, electron beam and friction welding are also used on titanium to a limited extent.
 All of these processes offer advantages for specific situations.
 However, the following discussion will be concerned primarily with GTA and GMA welding.
 Many of the principles discussed are applicable to all processes.

 Types of Welding: Gas Tungsten-Arc (GTA) and Gas Metal-Arc (GMA)

 The GTA process can be used to make butt joints without filler metal in titanium base sheet of up to about 1/8-inch thickness.
 Heavier sections generally require the use of filler metal and grooved joints.
 Either the GTA or GMA welding process can be used, although GMA welding is more economical for sections heavier than about one-half inch.
 If the GTA process is used, care should be exercised to prevent contact of the tungsten electrode with the molten puddle, thereby preventing tungsten pickup.